jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 This project uses [Ruby](https://www.ruby-lang.org/en/) and trys to be and easy to use tutorial on all thing Ruby.

+Hey come and check out the [Ruby in 4 seconds](https://youtu.be/ayx4fASYkZU) video.

 I worked on the open source Java based project [Debrief](http://debrief.info/) the leading maritime analysis tool which is also on GitHub at [https://github.com/debrief/debrief](https://github.com/debrief/debrief).

 The Debrief project used Apache Ant, SaxonHE, XSLT 2.0 and XPath 2.0 and ran inside Eclipse therefore requiring Java.
 The Debrief document publishing project has been extracted into its own self contained GitHub repository at [https://github.com/jbampton/eclipse-cheatsheets-to-dita-to-pdf](https://github.com/jbampton/eclipse-cheatsheets-to-dita-to-pdf).